shearichard/django-in-one-file-demo/README.md

 It's initially based around [this repos](https://github.com/radiac/nanodjango).

 ## Use of Environmental Variables
 Secrets are kept in environmental variables.

-The [direnv' utility](https://direnv.net) in conjunction with a .envrc file results in the environmental variables being autoloaded when the current directory is the project root (or child directories of that).
+The use of the [direnv utility](https://direnv.net), in conjunction with a .envrc file, results in the environmental variables being autoloaded when the current directory is the project root (or child directories of that).

 The .envrc file is not committed to the repos but the .envrc_TEMPLATE file, which is committed, provides guidance on what should appear in the .envrc.